Doctors With Disabilities Push For Culture Change In Medicine

 He says he might not be the guy on the ground doing chest compressions during a code, when someone has stopped breathing.
 But a doctor is more than that.

-"You have to be the person deciding what medication to give; you have to make sure that the people doing chest compressions are doing them adequately; you have to think about what could be the reason the person stopped breathing, or their heart stopped," Okanlami says.
+"You have to be the person deciding what medication to give; you have to make sure that the people doing chest compressions are doing them adequately; you have to think about what could be the reason the person stopped breathing or their heart stopped," Okanlami says.
 "The tasks required to run a code aren't all just physical tasks."

 Earlier this year he was invited to do grand rounds back at Yale, training residents at the very place he started his career before his accident.